aws-samples/amazon-sagemaker-secure-mlops/README.md

 + All user roles are deployed into Data Science account IAM

 ## AWS Service Catalog approach
-All self-provisoned products in this solution such as Data Science environment, SageMaker Studio user profile, SageMaker Notebooks, and MLOps projejct templates are delivered and deployed via [AWS Service Catalog](https://aws.amazon.com/servicecatalog).
+All self-provisoned products in this solution such as Data Science environment, SageMaker Studio user profile, SageMaker Notebooks, and MLOps project templates are delivered and deployed via [AWS Service Catalog](https://aws.amazon.com/servicecatalog).

+One of the main advantages of using AWS Service Catalog for self-service provisioning is that users can configure and deploy configured products and AWS resources without needing full privileges to AWS services.
+The deployment of all AWS Service Catalog products happens under a specified service role with the defined set of permissions.

 The Service Catalog approach offers the following features: